Shooting of black teen highlights racial divide in Missouri town

 From the 1970s, Ferguson, pop.
 21,000, changed from being overwhelmingly white to predominantly black as whites left the town and its surrounding areas, seeking to avoid racial integration of public schools.

-African Americans, allegedly excluded from buying homes in many St. Louis neighborhoods in an illegal practice called redlining, found Ferguson a hospitable place to set down roots.
+African Americans, allegedly excluded from buying homes in many St. Louis neighbourhoods in an illegal practise called redlining, found Ferguson a hospitable place to set down roots.

 "Most of the communities around Ferguson have gone from all Caucasian to all African-American over a 40-year period,” said Terry Jones, a political science professor at the University of Missouri-St. Louis.
 Ferguson, on St. Louis' northern border, is relatively mixed, with 63 percent of the residents African American and 34 percent white, according to 2010 U.S. Census data.